Only a Factory Girl

 Only a Factory Girl is a 1911 Australian film.
 Very little is known about it and it is considered a lost film.

-It premiered at the Victoria Theatre in Sydney and was called "one of the most sentimental and strongest picture dramas yet produced at this continuous picture house."
+It premiered at the Victoria Theatre in Sydney, then under the direction of Frank Musgrove, in August 1911.
+It was called "one of the most sentimental and strongest picture dramas yet produced at this continuous picture house."
+The movie was followed on the schedule by another Australian film The Sundowner.

-The film also screened in Adelaide.
+The film also screened in Newcastle and Adelaide.